Terry McCarthy (journalist)

 Terry McCarthy is CEO of the American Society of Cinematographers (ASC), where he oversees live events on films and TV series, as well as the ASC's technology committees, education programs, and the publishing of its 100-year old magazine, American Cinematographer.
 He previously headed the American Academy in Berlin and the Los Angeles World Affairs Council.
-McCarthy was a foreign correspondent for 27 years, based in Bangkok, Tokyo, Shanghai, Kabul and Baghdad, and won four Emmy Awards and an Edward R. Murrow Award.
+McCarthy was a foreign correspondent based in Bangkok, Tokyo, Shanghai, Kabul and Baghdad, and won four Emmy Awards and an Edward R. Murrow Award.
 He has worked with The Independent, TIME Magazine, ABC News and CBS News.

 Career

-The Independent

-McCarthy was affiliated with The Independent from 1987 to 1995.
-He served as a Southeast Asia correspondent in Bangkok and later as the Tokyo Bureau Chief.
-His coverage included the coup in Burma, at which time he interviewed Aung San Suu Kyi during her house arrest.
-He also reported on the death of Kim Il Sung, and was the first reporter for a British newspaper to enter North Korea after the leader's death.
-Additionally, he covered the coup in Thailand, the war in Sri Lanka, and the economic and societal developments in Japan.

 Time

 During his tenure at TIME (1998-2005), McCarthy served as the Los Angeles Bureau Chief and East Asia Correspondent in Shanghai.
 He wrote about China's internet and car industries, the fall of Indonesian dictator Suharto and the death of Khmer Rouge leader Pol Pot.
 From LA he did in-depth stories about the Green River serial killer in Seattle, the fight over new oil drilling in Alaska and the science of sharks.
 Immediately after 9/11 McCarthy went to Afghanistan to cover the ousting of the Taliban from Kabul, and in 2003 he covered the US invasion of Iraq.
 He set up TIME’s bureaus in Kabul and Baghdad.
 In both 2004 and 2005, McCarthy received an Emmy award for a joint ABC-Times News Series on Iraq.